kainonly/rabbitmq-alpine/docs/README.md

 # All Image

-> Docker Custom container image,More streamlined than the official
+> Docker custom container for more comprehensive scenarios

 ## nginx-alpine

 - version `1.14.1`
-- size `2.686M`

 Defined docker-compose.yaml